Medical Student Performance Evaluation

 Internal Medicine

-Final Honors/Pass/Fail determination based on successful completion of: Clinical Clerkship Evaluations, Online Learning Cases, Institute for Healthcare Improvement Patient Safety #103 and #104, COMAT Shelf Exam.
+Final Honors/Pass/Fail determination based on successful completion of: Clinical Clerkship Evaluations, Online Learning Cases, Institute for Healthcare Improvement Patient Safety #103 and #104, COMAT Exam.

 Obstetrics-Gynecology

-Final Honors/Pass/Fail determination based on successful completion of: Clinical Clerkship Evaluations, Operative Reports, Weekly Quizzes, IHI Topic, COMAT Shelf Exam.
+Final Honors/Pass/Fail determination based on successful completion of: Clinical Clerkship Evaluations, Operative Reports, Weekly Quizzes, IHI Topic, COMAT Exam.

 Osteopathic Manipulative Medicine

-Final Honors/Pass/Fail determination based on successful completion of: Clinical Clerkship Evaluations, Pre-Rotation Quiz and Didactic Review Quiz, Institute for Healthcare Improvement Patient Safety #105, Weekly Clinic Log, COMAT Shelf Exam.
+Final Honors/Pass/Fail determination based on successful completion of: Clinical Clerkship Evaluations, Pre-Rotation Quiz and Didactic Review Quiz, Institute for Healthcare Improvement Patient Safety #105, Weekly Clinic Log, COMAT Exam.

 Pediatrics

-Final Honors/Pass/Fail determination based on successful completion of: Clinical Clerkship Evaluations, Weekly Aquifer Quizzes, IHI Topic, COMAT Shelf Exam.
+Final Honors/Pass/Fail determination based on successful completion of: Clinical Clerkship Evaluations, Weekly Aquifer Quizzes, IHI Topic, COMAT Exam.

 Psychiatry